top of page

 ... ... ... ...

-My annual tradition of watching a song contest presents a code that unlocks my true identity.
-Words that hit in a way none had before.
-"Everything is balance…somewhere between the O’s and ones".
 The dial spins and shifts perspective for the first time.
 Hints had been present over the years, but had always been brushed aside or laughed off.
-Such eloquence had never been expressed to me as a child, a teenager, a woman before.
+Such eloquence had never been expressed to me as a child, as a teenager, as a woman before.
 This was different.
-Their words reach down inside me and force me to look deep within.
-Like their "ammonite", I needed to give it "time", to find my "truth".
+Their verses reach down inside me and force me to look deep within.
+Like their ammonite, I needed to give it time to find my truth.

-When I did, it brought a clarity I never knew was possible.
-A delicate balance between the binary, that often slides from one side to the other.
+My androgyne core that often slides from one side to the other, now comfortably grounded within.
 My liminal journey came not at the hands of those who should have helped to guide and shape me; no, they presented misinformation and judgement disguised as concern.
 The truth was buried in code—lyrically and digitally.
 Songs and algorithms helped me discover who I am, replacing the very real people who had let me down over a lifetime.

 Comments